A NEW EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE.

-R&B singer, Miguel, is back with his newest single, “Sky Walker.”
-The sound is not the traditional Miguel with heavy soul we get from his past work, as you can really hear the beat influence of featured artist Travis Scott’s signature style.
-The song casts a rather slowed down pace with a few instrumental sounds, referencing the great Star Wars, he refers to himself:
+R&B singer, Miguel, is back with his newest single, “Sky Walker”.
+The sound is not the traditional Miguel (of the heavy soul vibe, we get from his past work), as you can really hear the beat influence, of featured artist Travis Scott’s signature off-beat style.
+The song casts a rather slowed down pace, with very few instrumental sounds.
+All the while, referencing the great Star Wars films, he refers to himself as:

 “Luke Sky Walkin’ on these haters

-The force is certainly with Miguel in the first verse of the track.
-The fashion-forward star’s visuals by industry heavyweight Director X, dropped shortly after the single was released and could serve up as a late summer party anthem for those hot August nights.
-The rest of the lyrics talk about putting in hard work and no sleep for days.
+The force is certainly with Miguel, in the first verse of the track.
+The fashion-forward star’s visuals (by industry heavyweight Director X) dropped shortly after the single was released and would serve up as a late-summer party anthem, for those hot August nights.
+The rest of the lyrics talk about putting in hard work and having no sleep for days.
 This is basically how you earn your party money; this is how you become Miguel.

 “Good things come to those who wait up

-With that, he’s developed a smooth and sultry voice that somehow manages to be consistent in every one of his songs, even when he rap-sings he stays woke.
-Travis Scott’s verse is set in the middle of the tune, as it also about not sleeping and non stop working:
+With that, he’s developed a smooth and sultry voice that somehow manages to be consistent in every one of his songs.
+Even when he rap-sings he stays woke, apparently.
+Travis Scott’s verse is set in the middle of the tune, as it is also about not sleeping and non-stop working: